phzfi/bch-nps/README.md

 The net promoter score can be interpreted and used as an indicator of customer loyalty and its value ranges from -100 to +100.
 A specific net promoter score can be used, for example, as a threshold for a bonus salary payment.
 For instance an employer can set a net promoter score of 30 as the threshold to pay a bonus to her employees.

-The purpose of this application is to create a survey that can be embedded in any site.
+The purpose of this application is to create a user-configurable NPS survey form and a dashboard for result analysis.

 ## 2. Architecture